shashikumar04433/DevOps-/Liferay+DevOps_Basic_Configuration.md

-## Configuration of Apache with Liferay Tomcat:
+## Configuration of Apache with Liferay Tomcat in Windows:
 **Steps**

 ```